Lahore declared most polluted city globally

-LAHORE (Dunya News) – Provincial capital of Punjab has been declared the most polluted city globally.
+LAHORE (Dunya News) – Provincial capital of Punjab has been declared the most polluted city globally after the city’s Air Quality Index (AQI) went above 280.

-Lahore had an air quality ranking of 398, well over the hazardous level of 300, according to IQAir, the technology company that operates the AirVisual monitoring platform.
+The Air Quality Index data was released on Wednesday and put Lahore on the list of the most polluted cities in the world while Karachi came in seventh.

+On the other hand, PM2.5 concentration in Lahore air is currently 46.3 times above the WHO annual air quality guideline value.

-According to details, the worst quality of air was recorded in Gulberg as AQI reached 728, followed by Kot Lakhpat 652, Model Town 572, Thokar Niaz Baig 523 and DHA Phase 8 at 449.
+According to details, the worst quality of air was recorded in Kot Lakhpat as AQI reached 479, followed by Bahria Orchard 407, Model Town 396, Gulberg 368 and Township Block Two at 364.

 Residents choking in acrid smog pleaded with officials to take action.
 Air pollution has worsened in Pakistan in recent years, as a mixture of low-grade diesel fumes, smoke from seasonal crop burn off, and colder winter temperatures coalesce into stagnant clouds of smog.